maptalks/maptalks.js/README.md

 ## The Story

 maptalks.js was born in 2013, for a map-centric project to help [YUM!
 China](http://www.yumchina.com/en/) to choose locations of KFC and PizzaHut restaurants.
-After verified in many projects of government depts and enterprises, in 2016, we did a complete rewrite with ES2015 and open source it, hoping it can make your life easier in mapping projects.
+After verified in many projects of government depts and enterprises, we did a complete rewrite with ES2015 and open source it, hoping it can make your life easier in mapping projects.

 ## Resources